openminted/install-tutorial/README.md

 ### Software requirements

 OpenMinTeD platform installation has been automated using ansible and python.
-You can find more details about the software requirements (e.g. OS) for the two OpenMinTeD parts; Registry and the Workflow execution in the respective instructions (see below).
+You can find more details about the software requirements (e.g. OS) for the two OpenMinTeD parts, Registry and the Workflow execution in the respective instructions (see below).

 ### Registry